Decolonization Series: Hawaiʻi Labor Disputes, Alternative Economies and the Path to Ecological Wellbeing

 Island Nation Economies Engineered for External Benefit: What's occupation got to do with it?

 The pursuit of place-based solutions to global economies also requires a holistic understanding of the intertwined roles of occupation and economic manipulation.
-For example, island nations such as Hawaiʻi, Guam, and Puerto Rico serve as stark examples of how capitalism and colonialism and militarism intersect to exploit both natural resources and human labor for the benefit of external powers.
+For example, island nations such as Hawaiʻi, Guåhan (Guam), and Puerto Rico serve as stark examples of how capitalism and colonialism and militarism intersect to exploit both natural resources and human labor for the benefit of external powers.
 These islands, with their rich histories, unique ecosystems, and self-sustaining cultural practices, were transformed into tools for profit by colonial powers that saw their beauty, resources, and people as wealth building assets..

 In each of these places, the arrival of Western capitalists and US governance reshaped local economies to serve foreign interests.
-In Hawaiʻi, Western capitalists arrived in the 19th century, and following Hawaiʻi’s illegal annexation by the U.S. in 1898, its natural beauty and rich culture were marketed to attract tourism.
+In Hawaiʻi, Western capitalists arrived in the 19th century, and following Hawaiʻi’s illegal annexation by the U.S. in 1898, its natural beauty and culture were marketed to attract tourism.
 The U.S. military promoted Hawaiʻi as a prime rest and recreation destination for service members, fueling hotel construction and tourism infrastructure.
 After WWII, tourism boomed as veterans returned with family and friends, and Waikīkī saw a surge in hotels and resorts, marking the start of mass tourism.
 However, this industry remains largely controlled by external corporations and equity firms that funnel profits away from the islands.

 Similarly, Puerto Rico, as a US colony, faces economic policies and tax laws that benefit external corporations, leaving the island in a state of financial dependency.
 Manufacturing plants, particularly in pharmaceuticals, exploit tax incentives to profit but abandon the island once benefits expire, creating unstable employment.
 When Hurricane Maria struck in 2017, Puerto Rico’s economy, weakened by colonial economic policies, struggled to recover, exposing the deep harm of this dependency.
-Meanwhile, Guam’s economy is dominated by the US military, which controls significant portions of the island’s land and resources, prioritizing defense needs over local well-being.
-Decades of military dumping, spills, and herbicide use have left Guam riddled with toxic sites, like Hawaiʻi and Puerto, many of which have yet to be cleaned.
-As in Hawaiʻi and Puerto Rico, Guam’s tourism sector mainly serves foreign interests, with the majority of profits benefiting outsiders rather than the local community.
+Meanwhile, Guam’s economy is dominated by the US military, which controls significant portions of the island’s land and resources.
+Decades of military dumping, spills, and herbicide use have left each of these places riddled with toxic sites yet to be cleaned.
+Also, as in Hawaiʻi and Puerto Rico, Guam’s tourism sector mainly serves foreign interests, with the majority of profits benefiting outsiders rather than the local community.

 Rising Worker Movements and Alternative Economies

-Since 2016, environmental justice and climate justice organizations like Movement Generation have strategized on ending the “banks and tanks” economy, realizing ecological collapse is rooted in the extraction of land and labor, towards an economy of care.
-Together, labor, indigenous communities, and environmental advocates champion dignified livelihoods and responsible land stewardship, insisting on rights that support families and protect natural resources for future generations.
+The recent success of these workers is a clear signal that the corporate dominated system of capitalism is not invincible.
+Labor, indigenous communities, and environmental advocates champion dignified livelihoods and responsible land stewardship, insisting on self-governance and democratic rights that support families and protect natural resources for future generations.
 The rise of labor disputes, and widespread public support, in Hawaiʻi signifies a broader call to take active steps toward alternative economic systems and embrace Indigenous values of stewardship, aiming to build regional economies that prioritize community and environmental health.
-This shift marks a move towards a just transition, integrating sustainability and justice at the heart of economic reform.
+The Climate Justice Alliance and Movement Generation, both Indigenous and BIPOC led, have long realized that the climate crisis is rooted in the extraction of land and labor.
+These coalition organizations have been calling for a Just Transition from a “banks and tanks” economy towards an economy of care.This shift marks a move towards a just transition, integrating sustainability and justice at the heart of economic reform.
 Similarly, the labor movement has proposed and put forth economic transformation in a global Solidarity Economy as “both a means of self defense for surviving and sustaining our communities through the onslaught of neoliberalism and wider economic uncertainty, as well as a framework and set of tools and examples people across the world are using to create transformative and liberatory change – a new world in the shell of the old.”

-In contrast to the potentially “reformist” approach to unbridled capitalism, indigenous knowledge has the potential to inform the redesign of economic processes toward sustainability.
-For example, in Aotearoa, relatively recent triumphs in political activism have led to Māori reasserting their rights to serve as kaitiaki, or guardians, in alignment with traditional practices to perpetuate intergenerational well-being of the land and people.
-In North America, Indigenous communities that have retained traditional methods of living sustainably inform processes that connect environmental ethics with sustainable ecological practices.
-Ultimately, Indigenous frameworks of economy and economic development challenge dominant narratives of the capitalist-driven economy by emphasizing interconnected communities rather than individualism.
-Becauseno matter the economic system chosen, social justice is an integral part of broader political frameworks of sustainable development.
+Ultimately, Indigenous frameworks of economic development challenge dominant narratives of the capitalist-driven economy by emphasizing interconnected communities and environmental kinship.
+Because no matter the economic system chosen, social justice is an integral part of broader political frameworks of sustainable development.
 The white paper, “Island and Indigenous Systems of Circularity: How Hawaiʻi can inform the development of universal circular economy policy goals” says as much,

 “It is difficult to envision a circular economy that can be environmentally sustainable without also achieving social reforms of the current oligopolistic market systems because these very systems inhibit our communities’ ability to act as agents of environmental change.”